humanitiesplusdesign/palladio/_posts/faq/2014-06-30-palladio-faqs-0-5-0.md

 ---
-layout: post
+layout: {{ article }}
-title:  "Palladio FAQ"
-author: Mark Braude
+title: {{ Palladio FAQ }}
-date:   2014-06-20 11:34:22
+modified: 2014-06-20 11:34:22
-categories: faq
+categories: {{ faq }}
-published: true
-tags:
 excerpt: "The FAQs have been updated for our June 2014 release, 0.5.0, to reflect the new features and fixes."
+tags: []
+image:
+  feature:
+  teaser:
+  thumb:
 ---